US STOCKS-Wall St starts the year with a dip; Apple, Tesla shares drag

 By Sinéad Carew and Amruta Khandekar

-Jan 3 (Reuters) - Wall Street's main indexes closed lower on the first trading day of 2023 with big drags from Tesla and Apple, while investors worried about the Federal Reserve's interest-rate hiking path as they awaited minutes from its December meeting.
+Jan 3 (Reuters) - Wall Street's main indexes closed lower on the first trading day of 2023 with the biggest drags from Tesla and Apple, while investors worried about the Federal Reserve's interest-rate hiking path as they awaited minutes from its December meeting.

-Shares in electric vehicle maker Tesla Inc TSLA.O hit their lowest level since August 2020 and put pressure on the consumer discretionary sector .SPLRCD after missing Wall Street estimates for quarterly deliveries.
+Shares in electric vehicle maker Tesla Inc TSLA.O closed down 12% after hitting their lowest level since August 2020 and put pressure on the consumer discretionary sector .SPLRCD following a miss on Wall Street estimates for fourth-quarter deliveries.

-Apple Inc AAPL.O shares sank, with the iPhone maker hitting its lowest level since June 2021, after a report from Nikkei Asia pointed to weaker demand.
+Apple Inc AAPL.O shares sank 3.7%, with the iPhone maker hitting its lowest level since June 2021, after a report from Nikkei Asia pointed to weaker demand.
 In addition, an analyst downgraded their rating of the stock due to production cuts in COVID-19-hit China.

-The energy sector .SPNY, which logged stellar gains in 2022, started the year in the red as oil prices fell on bleak business activity data from China and concerns about the outlook for the global economy.
+The energy sector .SPNY, which logged stellar gains in 2022, closed down 3.6% in the year's first trading day as oil prices fell on bleak business activity data from China and concerns about the global economic outlook.
 O/R.

-The main U.S. stock indexes had ended 2022 with their steepest annual losses since 2008 following the Fed's fastest pace of rate hikes since the 1980s to stamp out decades-high inflation.
+The main U.S. stock indexes in 2022 showed their steepest annual losses since 2008 following the Fed's fastest pace of rate hikes since the 1980s to stamp out decades-high inflation.

-"Even though the calendar has changed, a lot of the main issues for the market have not, specifically with the Federal Reserve tightening monetary policy as it's still concerned about inflation," said Chris Zaccarelli, chief investment officer at Independent Advisor Alliance in Charlotte, North Carolina.
+"2022 was a terrible year for equity markets.
+Some of the reasons for that haven't dissipated because we turned the calendar," said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.
+"There's still elevated anxiety, uncertainty about the Fed and inflation.
+Until there's clarity on that, it's going to be tough to make any upside headway in equity markets."

-"We're in a bear market.
-Negative is the default reaction to everything," he said.
-"Until the Fed really changes their tone, it's an uphill battle for the market."
+Given Apple and Tesla's clout in the market, James also cited specific concerns about them for broader S&P weakness Tuesday.

 The S&P 500 had shed 19.4% in 2022, marking a roughly $8 trillion decline in market capitalization, while the Nasdaq fell 33.1%, dragged down by growth stocks.